Carnets de Bord

 Oh and I couldn’t find the Bus 10 that went in the opposite direction, but I remembered that bus 22 went to Tahiti so I went on board with Ange (she takes bus 22 to Langevin) and I asked the bus driver again and he repeated the same thing as the one in the morning.
 I love these people they are so cute.

-After that we had some Atelier about the history of toulouse which was rather interesting although the Occitanie dialect was, to me, just a really weird mix of Italian French and Spanish said in a varying Italian Spanish accent.
+After that we had some Atelier about the history of Toulouse which was rather interesting although the Occitanie dialect was, to me, just a really weird mix of Italian French and Spanish said in a varying Italian Spanish accent.
 OK…

 Lessons here are really really fun cos I mean we spend the entire time discussing stuff, and at least for my class production orale is encouraged the entire time.
 Even though I already know all the grammaire stuff and the exam was our Sec 2/3 grammar standard paper, it’s great to hear everybody’s opinion IN FRENCH and to add on with me own.

 After lessons, THE ORIGINAL IDEA was to visit 3 églises and 2 musées BUT that’s obviously impossible considering the fact that we only had what 2.5H and with M. Quenot’s rather efficient method of treasure hunt by ONLY writing down the objects when we are standing outside the église its all the more impossible.
 Haha but OK it’s a really enriching trip going out with them.
-And today Ange and I realised we can take the metro (OK since we haven’t experienced it before we decided to take it to François Verdier where we both can take bus 22) cool.
+And today Ange and I realised we can take the métro (OK since we haven’t experienced it before we decided to take it to François Verdier where we both can take bus 22) cool.

 Great day at lessons.
-We were still on travail but the great thing was that whole we were discussing we suddenly entered some Philosophical topic about “Les êtres humains veulent de plus en plus, est-ce bon ?” or something along these lines, we discussed for awhile and that’s what I really liked about lessons here 🙂 the best part is hearing about different cultures and also different accented French (no offence)
+We were still on travail but the great thing was that whole time we were discussing we suddenly entered some philosophical topic about “Les êtres humains veulent de plus en plus, est-ce bon ?” or something along these lines, we discussed for awhile and that’s what I really liked about lessons here 🙂 the best part is hearing about different cultures and also different accented French (no offence)